So practical when you can stay during your flight to Japan around 10 hours in Moscow- isn’t it? Well, that is what I thought as well..

 Since years I wanted to have a walk around the Red Square.
 What a great chance.

+Yes, we Europeans do need a visa for entering Russia.
 Yes, we even have to get a visa for a transit stay.
 And yes, it’s not possible to do it online as it is the case for some other countries.
 That’s what I’ve realized around one month beforehand.
 Yeah!
 Appointments in the visa center were of course totally booked out.
 Also, there were none in Berlin nor Hamburg (Yes, I even considered that!)

 Now that we had our visa nothing could go wrong anymore.
 That’s what we thought at least…

 After landing the first shock.
 11 degrees and rain.
-In the weather forecast they had promised 17 degrees and sunny weather all day.
-Our rain coats were of course in the backpacks that we had checked in.
+In the weather forecast, they had promised 17 degrees and sunny weather all day.
+Our raincoats were of course in the backpacks that we had checked in.
 At least I had a thin jacket with me.

 Eduardo was just wearing a really thin pullover.
 So we had to improvise.

-He was wearing one of my t-shirts that I brought in case my luggage gets lost during our flight.
+He was wearing one of the t-shirts that I brought in case my luggage gets lost during our flight.
 It didn’t even look thaaat bad!
 Anyway, he was lucky I chose to bring my widest and biggest shirt.

 Around 5.30 we got in one of the lines in order to leave the airport.
 Murphy’s law didn’t seem to be in our favor this time though.
 Or maybe even too good as the rain stopped during our time in line.